Permanent Residency Express Entry

 600 points: Positive Labour Market Impact Assessment or Provincial Nomination Certificate

-Applicants being accompanied by a spouse or common-law partner will receive 100 fewer points in Core Human Capital Factors and Skill Transferability with those points instead being assigned to the accompanying spouse or common-law partner in order to make up the comprehensive total.
+Applicants being accompanied by a spouse or common-law partner will receive 100 fewer points in Core Human Capital Factors and Skill Transferability with those points instead being assigned to the accompanying spouse or common-law partner to make up the comprehensive total.

 Applicants who do not already hold job offers supported by a positive Labour Market Impact Assessment will also be required to register with the

 Job Bank.
 The Job Bank will assist applicants in connecting with prospective employers in support of their application.
-The Express Entry pool of applicants will be reviewed regularly and top ranked candidates, as well as those holding job offers supported by a positive Labour Market Impact Assessment, will receive an Invitation to Apply for Permanent Residency.
+The Express Entry pool of applicants will be reviewed regularly and top-ranked candidates, as well as those holding job offers supported by a positive Labour Market Impact Assessment, will receive an Invitation to Apply for Permanent Residency.
 Once invited, candidates will have 60 days to complete their application.

 Co-Founder-Ms.-Rachal- Sidhu